What Does it Mean to Study Psychology?

-A college degree in psychology gets a student started in one of the most challenging and rewarding professional fields today.
-Psychologists study mental processes and human behavior, looking for patterns that will help them understand and predict that behavior.
+Psychologists study mental processes and human behavior, searching for patterns to help them understand the behavior and predict future behaviors.
 Psychological research has contributed to our understanding of the ways in which individuals, groups, organizations, institutions, nations and cultures behave.

 Bachelor's Degrees in Psychology